11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Pros

-- Basic functionality in Trello is available for free, which includes unlimited boards, cards, and users.
+• Basic functionality in Trello is free, including unlimited boards, cards, and users.
 Still, as for adding more team members, it charges per seat and extra charges for power-up features.

 Cons

-- Trello is free to start with, but once you use advanced features or power-ups, the per-seat pricing won’t scale with your team and quickly becomes costly.
+• Trello is free, but once you use advanced features or power-ups, the per-seat pricing won’t scale with your team and quickly becomes costly.

 Aha Ideas designed for idea and feedback management.
-It allows to set strategy and KPIs, crowdsource and manage ideas and features with a kanban board and Gantt charts.
+It allows setting strategy and KPIs, crowdsourcing, and managing ideas and features with a Kanban board and Gantt charts.
 In addition, it helps to crowdsource, engage with the community, capture feature requests directly from customers and promote the features with the most votes directly to the roadmap.

 Pros

-- Aha, roadmaps work way better as a road mapping tool than Aha ideas for idea management.
-It is great for creating Kanban boards and Gantt charts.
+• Roadmaps work way better as a road mapping tool than Aha ideas for idea management.
+It is excellent for creating Kanban boards and Gantt charts.

 Cons

-- Aha is a roadmap tool first and a feature request tracking tool second.
-As a result, everything feels complex, and configuring it feels like a chore.
+• Aha is a roadmap tool first and a feature request tracking tool second.
+As a result, configuring it feels like a chore compared to its alternatives.

 5. UseResponse